mjul/aws-lambda-fsharp-lab/README.md

 The build is not working correctly when compiling from Mono to .NET Core (both with `build.fsx` and `build.sh`).

-Next step is to try building the application with Microsoft's own `dotnet` in the Docker image.
+The `Dockerfile`also tries building an F# application with Microsoft's own `dotnet` in the Docker image.
+It is commented out, however, as the FSC compile step fails.

+Manually installing the latest dotnet binaries with the F# generator and compiler does not resolve the issue (it cannot currently compile its own generated F# template projects).

+The conclusion for now is to wait for a new version of the .NET Core SDK and tool-chain for Debian.

 # Developing with Mono on Mac
 Assuming that you already have Mono installed, you need to install the